varunkukade/React-Beginner-ToDoWebApp/README.md

+This is a ToDo web app created in React js and npm.

+Functionalities on the app:

+1.Add the Task and delete the Task.

+2.Edit the Task and View the Task.

+3.Mark Tasks as completed.

+4.You can see 3 tabs i.e All tasks,Pending tasks ,Completed tasks.

+5.Sort Tasks based on Priority and Creation date of task.

+6.Group by Tasks based on Priority ,Creation Date, Due Date of task.

 Just below are some things which need to be done in order to successfully run the code.

 1.After downloading the code extract zip file.